petrhyl/php-web-api/README.md

 # REST Web API - PHP

-This is a framework with simple core functionalities from creating RESTful web API in PHP language.
+This is a framework with simple core functionalities for creating RESTful web API in PHP language.

 ## Core functionalities
 1. DI container